Registration by Mutual Recognition

 academic qualifications, statements of results and a Curriculum

-The Board forwards these documents to the Bureau for Assessment of
+The Board forwards these applications to the Bureau for Assessment of

 Overseas Qualifications (BAOQ) for assessment.
-The BAOQ charges a
+There is a

-the Board considers the BAOQ’s recommendation and determines if the applicant is eligible to enter into a Professional Training Agreement, leading to registration as a Licensed Surveyor in Victoria.
-The applicant
+the Board provides the BAOQ’s recommendation letter to the applicant.
+This letter is to be included with an application to enter into a Professional Training Agreement, leading to registration as a Licensed Surveyor in Victoria.